BY PASTOR T. O. BANSO

 Beware of betrayal, especially from people who are close to you.
 Judas Iscariot betrayed Jesus.
 “He replied, ‘One of you who is eating with me now will betray me.
 For I, the Son of Man, must die, as the Scriptures declared long ago.
 But how terrible it will be for my betrayer.
 Far better for him if he had never been born!’
 Judas, the one who would betray him, also asked, ‘Teacher, I’m not the one, am I?’
 And Jesus told him, ‘You have said it yourself’” (Matthew 26:23-25 NLT).
 Beware of betrayal, and don’t be a betrayer.

-Conclusion: David, Bathsheba and Joab are the negative characters in the Uriah story.
-The actions of these three persons cut short the life of Uriah.
-Nevertheless, the God of vengeance fought his battle for him.
-Learn from this sad story of betrayal.
+Conclusion: Unmistakably, David and Joab are negative characters in the Uriah story.
+Their actions cut short the life of Uriah.
+Nevertheless, the God of vengeance fought for him.
+Learn from this sad story.
 You won’t die prematurely in Jesus’ name.

 T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.